Help us improve the health support fathers receive

 What we're doing

-Coordinating an open letter to Wes Streeting, to call for men’s roles as fathers to be factored into the Government’s thinking about men’s health – and lobbying key MPs, including members of the new Health Committee and Women & Equalities Committee
+Coordinating an open letter to Wes Streeting, to call for men’s roles as fathers to be factored into the Government’s Men's Health Strategy – read our evidence submitted to the consultation (response to question 1; response to question 3; appendix)

 Working with our network of Fatherhood Champions to identify, pursue, and amplify innovative approaches to father-inclusive health provision